ChromatixAU/gitlab-network-graph/README.md

 3. Run `/path/to/gitlab-network-graph/scripts/network.sh`.
 This will take a little while the first time you run it.
 4. Open http://localhost/gitlab-network-graph in your browser (assuming that's where it's accessible from).

-To condense scripts 3 and 4 later on, you may want to add a git alias.
+To condense steps 3 and 4 later on, you may want to add a git alias:

 Run this once, replacing both the path you've cloned gitlab-network-graph to, and the relevant path to your local webserver: